michel1991/ocp-java-11/io/README.md

 option C is correct since the resulting object can be chained directly to a stream.
 Finally, options D and E are incorrect because they are true for both methods.

-### An object has validation code in the constructor.
-When deserializing an object, the constructor is called with which of the following?
-* A. readObject()
-* B. readResolve()
-* C. Both
-* D. Neither

-When deserializing an object, Java does not call the constructor.
-Therefore, option D is correct.

 ### Which of the following are true?
 (Choose all that apply.)
 *  A. System.console() will throw an IOException if a Console is not available.